TWMckibben-Biology/FunGen_Scripting/logs/Analysis_log.md

 ### 09-13-2021 Writing support scripts ; AC
 revised `download_SRA_a.sh` to increase reproducibility.
 Organized for usage in an array or with the proper arguments at the command line.

 Generated support scripts for:

 1. fastq file quality check `run_fastqc.sh`
 2. trimming adaptors and low quality sequences `run_trimmomatic.sh`

 ### 09-14-2021 Meeting and requesting software; AC
-requested software on easley: stringtie, gffread, kallisto
+Met with collaborators: requested github ids, code, and discussed adding new pipeline, salmon requested software on easley: stringtie, gffread, kallisto